kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/06_automatic-testing-of-endpoints.md

-# Automated Testing
+# Automated testing

 While manual testing is great and necessary, it also makes sense to have automated testing of endpoints.

-Ktor allows us to test endpoints without having to start up the entire underlying engine (such as Netty).
-The framework ships with a few helper methods for running tests requests, namely, `withTestApplication`
+Thanks to `ktor-server-tests`, Ktor allows us to test endpoints without having to start up the entire underlying engine (such as Netty).
+The framework ships with a few helper methods for running tests requests, one significant one being `withTestApplication`.

-Create a new file under the `test` folder of the project named `OrderTests.kt` and enter the following
+Let's write a unit test to ensure that our order route returns properly formatted JSON content.
+We create a new file under `test/kotlin` called `OrderTests.kt` and add the following code:
-code:

 ```kotlin
 class OrderRouteTests {